suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

-# AuthN/AuthZ in Kubeapps
+# AuthN/AuthZ in Suomitek-appboard

 ## Objective

-Take advantage of RBAC primitives from Kubernetes in Kubeapps to:
+Take advantage of RBAC primitives from Kubernetes in Suomitek-appboard to:

 1.  provide authenticated access to the Dashboard
 1.  restrict certain operations within the Dashboard for individual users

 ## Motivation

-Consider an enterprise, MyCompany Ltd., that wants to provide Kubeapps to its employees as a means to deploy and manage applications running in a Kubernetes cluster.
-Kubeapps is installed into the cluster by the Cluster Operator and access is given via Kubeconfig credentials.
-Employees run suomitek-appboard dashboard on their local machines to access Kubeapps.
+Consider an enterprise, MyCompany Ltd., that wants to provide Suomitek-appboard to its employees as a means to deploy and manage applications running in a Kubernetes cluster.
+Suomitek-appboard is installed into the cluster by the Cluster Operator and access is given via Kubeconfig credentials.
+Employees run suomitek-appboard dashboard on their local machines to access Suomitek-appboard.

-In order to make it easier to access Kubeapps, the Cluster Operator configures Kubeapps to be externally accessible via Ingress.
-Now everyone is able to visit _kubeapps.mycompany.com_ to access the Kubeapps Dashboard.
+In order to make it easier to access Suomitek-appboard, the Cluster Operator configures Suomitek-appboard to be externally accessible via Ingress.
+Now everyone is able to visit _kubeapps.mycompany.com_ to access the Suomitek-appboard Dashboard.
 In order to restrict access to this external domain, the company wants to enable employees to login using their Kubernetes credentials from the user interface.

 Further, the company wants to restrict the ability to manage certain applications to certain teams.
 They create a restricted namespace for Team A, and only allow employees in that team to view, create and manage applications within that namespace by creating the appropriate RBAC roles.
-However, since Kubeapps uses its own Service Account and RBAC roles to access the Kubernetes API, all employees are able to view, create and manage applications in Team A's namespace, even if their Kubeconfig credentials restrict it.
+However, since Suomitek-appboard uses its own Service Account and RBAC roles to access the Kubernetes API, all employees are able to view, create and manage applications in Team A's namespace, even if their Kubeconfig credentials restrict it.

 As described above, this is a solved problem in Kubernetes through the use of Kubeconfig credentials and RBAC roles.
 The Kubernetes Dashboard allows users to leverage their credentials and RBAC roles by providing a login form that accepts a bearer token.
 When a user is logged in with a token, all requests to the Kubernetes API are made using it.
-The Kubeapps Dashboard has very similar access mechanisms to the Kubernetes Dashboard, and I propose that we follow in their footsteps to enable authenticated and authorized access.
+The Suomitek-appboard Dashboard has very similar access mechanisms to the Kubernetes Dashboard, and I propose that we follow in their footsteps to enable authenticated and authorized access.

 ## Goals and Non-Goals

 * Enable using user provided Kubernetes credentials to access Kubernetes APIs from the UI
 * Leverage existing Kubernetes RBAC roles to restrict unauthorized operations, providing a mechanism to restrict operations by namespaces or type (Helm, Kubeless, Service Catalog, etc.)
-* Support the ability to expose Kubeapps externally in a secure way, enabling easier access to Kubeapps without having to install the CLI
+* Support the ability to expose Suomitek-appboard externally in a secure way, enabling easier access to Suomitek-appboard without having to install the CLI
-* Avoid introducing a separate way to manage access and authorization to Kubernetes resources (e.g. Kubeapps internal user database)
+* Avoid introducing a separate way to manage access and authorization to Kubernetes resources (e.g. Suomitek-appboard internal user database)
 * Don't support every possible Kubernetes authentication provider & method

 ## User Stories

-* As a cluster operator, I want to expose Kubeapps externally but only let authorized users perform certain operations
+* As a cluster operator, I want to expose Suomitek-appboard externally but only let authorized users perform certain operations
 * As a member of one engineering team in an organization, I want the ability to deploy and manage applications within my team's namespaces, but I don't want to have access to another team's applications
 * As an SRE, I want to provide my team access to view the state of running applications in the cluster, but I don't want to give out write access to create or delete applications
 * As an SRE, I want to restrict access to provision more expensive service plans from the Service Catalog